AnnieCat73/milestone-email/README.md

 A responsive milestone email without media queries.
 Media queries only used for enhancements for email clients that support them.

+Please note I am using 2 gifs in the email and they are not supported in Outlook 2007-2019.
+They will look distorted if viewed from these email clients.

+Occasionally I have noticed a faint straight line going through the footer section in Outlook.
+I have looked into this and there is no proper fix for this.
+It has all to do with how Outlook renders your email when you open it.
+Sometimes it renders it well but occasionally you may see this faint line.

 ### The challenge

 Creating a fully responsive email without media queries.
 Most email apps support modern CSS and media queries